sumeetmathpati/cs-gate/_cn/data-link-layer/aloha.md

         - Then the sender will use **back-off strategy** similar to the CSMA/CD.
         - After the back-off time sender retransmit the package.
         - It keeps trying until back-off limit is reached, after which it aborts the package.
+- Questions answered by Pure Aloha
+    - **When can the station access the medium?**
+        - Anytime
+    - **What can statio do is the medium is busy?**
+        - It doesn't case and know whether the medium is busy.
+    - **How can the station determine the success or failure of the transmission?**
+        - When it doesn't recieve ACK.
+    - **What can the station do if there is an access conflict?**
+        - It doesn't know the conflict.

+## Vulnerable Time

+- Vulnerable time for the Pure Aloha is **2 * Transmission Time.**
+- Because if any device has send the packet at time *t*, then there will be collision if any other device has sent the packet from time *(t - Tt)* to *(t + Tt)*.

 ## Efficiency

 - Efficiency = $G \times e^{-2G}$
     - Where G is the number of stations willing to transmit the data.

 # Slotted Aloha